Local-Connectivity-Lab/scn-documentation/docs/tutorials/software.md

 ## Networking

-### Local Services
-We use the [CoLTE project](https://github.com/uw-ictd/colte) maintained by the University of Washington [ICTD Lab](https://ictd.cs.washington.edu/) to provide services such as network monitoring, web-based administration, and local web and DNS serving/caching.

 ### Evolved Packet Core (EPC)
 Our EPC is powered by [Open5GS](https://github.com/open5gs/open5gs), an open-source project for 4G and 5G core networks.
 Currently all of our networks are 4G networks.